 The TLDs will be used to measure direct gamma exposure from background and residual radioactivity at the SLDS.
 TLD locations at the SLDS will be in the vicinity of excavation areas and/or representative of areas accessible to the public (including Mallinckrodt employees, who are not occupationally monitored for radiation exposure).
 Placement of TLDs in areas immediately surrounding Plant 5 will be avoided due to non-Manhattan Engineer District (MED)/AEC columbium and tantalum (C-T) processing.
+Placement of TLDs near sources of naturally occurring radioactive material (NORM) and technically enhanced naturally occurring radioactive material (TENORM) will be avoided (e.g., fertilizer and rock salt domes).
 The QC TLDs will include transit control samples and duplicates.
 The purpose of the transit control samples will be to evaluate the exposure received during transit, while the duplicates will be used to evaluate measurement (field) precision.